The Principal Investigator is the first approver on the Approval Flow. There are four ways that PI approval and certification can occur:

 - The PI logs into SAGE, goes to the Approvals tab, accesses the eGC1 and clicks the Approve button, agreeing to the PI Assurance Statement as part of the approval process.

-When the reviewer for the Organization Code Receiving Funding approves the Application online, their approval will also mark the PI node as approved.
+When the reviewer for the Cost Center Receiving Funding approves the Application online, their approval will also mark the PI node as approved.
 Therefore, when “Approver A” approves for “Dept X”, the PI node on the approval chart will show that “Approver A” also approved for the PI.
 The Approver must check the PI Assurance Statement on behalf of the PI.
 This approval by the department constitutes an endorsement of all aspects of the application.
 You should not use PI escalation as a routine convenience.

 An Application PI or any Multiple PI cannot approve for the eGC1 PI when escalation is in effect.